 Pairs coaching is a powerful leadership development intervention.
 Leaders seek pairs coaching when their relationship is the cornerstone of organisational success.
 Typical pairings include CEO and Chair, CEO and COO or two peers working closely together on organisational transformation.
 Pairs coaching can be standalone, an add-on to individual coaching or can form part of a team development programme.

 I partner with a colleague to deliver pairs coaching using the Gestalt Cape Cod Model as a framework.
 Two coaches work with a pair of clients.
 Common content includes:

 My Chief Operating Officer and I worked with Baz Hartnell and Lucy Ball on how we strengthen our relationship in order to better lead change in our organisation.
 The presence of two coaches was extremely powerful.
 Baz and Lucy are masterful facilitators with complementary strengths.

 I have coached many senior leadership teams in my career.
 I begin by building a trusting partnership with the leader and deeply understanding the context the team must lead within.
 The context is usually complex, uncertain and fast-paced.
 Leadership teams accidentally get in the way of their organisation’s progress in several ways.
 With me, an executive team builds awareness of how their own behaviour hinders or helps.
-Many times a leadership team will express their frustration by telling me that their direct reports need to step up, or their stakeholders need to shape up.
-I help the top team evolve their relationships with each other, their people and their stakeholders so that they create the conditions for success.
+I help the top team build strong purpose and trust with each other, their people and their stakeholders.

 Challenges teams are facing include: